Soulwastaken/ScarXbot/README.md

 ## Contributing
  * **Want to contribute to the repo?
 Make a Pull Request.
 I will not be contributing anything more other than fixing any critical issues**
+ * **There is a premium feature in the bot its not fully implemented if you want to help me complete the feature make a pull request**
  * **This is my old bot**
+ * **You will be credited for any contribution done by you**
 ## License ©️
 ScarXbot is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.
 If you plan to use any part of this source code in your own bot, I would be grateful if you would include some form of credit somewhere.